America and Americans: The people of a country, or a continent?

 For these same reasons, in English I avoid using “America” as a noun to describe the country.
 United States is clear and precise to both English and Spanish speakers.
 But “American” is the only option for describing the people, other than the convoluted “people from the U.S.,” which I’ll admit to using sometimes.

 The good news is that these linguistic pissing matches seem to only take place on the internet.
-Most people—Mexicans and Americans included—are far too polite and tolerant to squabble about it face-to-face.
+Most people — Mexicans and Americans included — are far too polite and tolerant to squabble about it in person.

 Of course, feel free to disagree in the comments below.